arnigeir/lsd/readme.md

 The LSD object has a single Create method to create or initialize databases

-Create a new database
+Create a database
 ---

 	lsd.Create('Library');

-creates a Library database in the local storage.
-This creates a database property object in the lsd instance with the same name that can be used to create catalogs to hold JavaScript objects.

-If the Library database already exists this method has no effect but it is better to call it in the case the database does not already exist as that will throw exceptions when trying to access the database that does not exist.
+The only thing this call does is to create a Database property called <b>Library</b>.

+    lsd.Library

+If a 'Library' object exists in your LocalStorage then this function call is similar to Connect(..) method for SQL databases.

+NOTE: If a Database object is not 'created' then it cannot be accessed in your code.

+The Database object exposes one Create() function.
+This function takes a single string argument and creates a Catalog object.

+   lsd.Library.Create('CatalogName');

 The Catalog object
 ---

-Each database can contain one ore more catalogs.
-A catalog is simply a object storage for similar types  of objects, like library books could have a dedicated Books catalog, book authors a Authors catalog et cetera.
-You can of course store different objects types in a single catalog but using descriptive catalog name for each type of object is much easier in the long run to understand and maintain.
+Each database can contain one or more catalogs.
+A catalog is simply a storage for similar types  of objects.
+Our Library database could have a  Books catalog and a  Authors catalog.

+You can of course store different objects types in a single catalog but using descriptive catalog name for each type of object is much easier to understand and makes your code more logical.

-The Library.Create() is used to create new catalogs:
+You use the lsd.Library.Create() method create new catalogs:

 	lsd.Library.Create('Books');
 	lsd.Library.Create('Authors');

 So now we have two catalogs in the Library database that can be used for books and authors respectively.

-Note that if a catalog already exists the Create method quietly returns without doing anything.
-The LSD() method has already loaded all the catalogs that were previously created and they can be accessed irrelevant of the Create() method call above.
-It is though a good idea to call the create method just to make sure that the needed catalogs are created just in case to avoid exception later in you code.
+The above Create() method does two things.
+First it creates a Catalog property in the Database object <b>lsd.Library</b> and secondly it opens up a catalog storage if it exists else it will create a new one.

+You can test this be running the above steps and view your browsers LocalStorage.
+You should see two keys ; <b>lsd.Library.Authors</b> and <b>lsd.Library.Books</b>.

-Those two catalogs are now properties of the Library object in LSD in the same way the Library object is a property of LSD.
+Those two catalogs are now properties of the Library object in the same way the Library object is a property of lsd.
 Those objects can be accessed simply as

 	lsd.Library.Books